hendurhance/ui-ux/README.md

 **Author or publisher?** If your book is mirrored here and you want it removed, [open a takedown request](https://github.com/hendurhance/ui-ux/issues/new?template=03-takedown.yml) — no lawyer or formal notice needed, and it is handled first.
 Prefer to keep it private?
 See [about the mirrors](DISCLAIMER.md) for a direct contact.

 > Looking for the 2021 edition?
 It lives on the [deprecated branch](https://github.com/hendurhance/ui-ux/tree/%40deprecated-2021-resource).
+> Looking for the 2024 edition?
+It lives on the [deprecated branch](https://github.com/hendurhance/ui-ux/tree/%40deprecated-2024-resource).

 ## How This Guide Works